-City staff notes that the A-2, Rural Agricultural District has the same allowance to request Special Use from one of the M-1, Restricted Industrial Uses; however, medical marijuana grower and medical marijuana education facility were adopted as allowed uses in the A-2 District.
+City staff notes that the A-2, Rural Agricultural District has the same allowance to request Special Use from one of the M-1, Restricted Industrial Uses; however, medical marijuana grower and medical marijuana education facility were adopted as permitted uses in the A-2 District.
 The other two uses an applicant may request in the A-2 District by means of Special Use from the M-1 District are medical marijuana processor and medical marijuana storage facility.

-Zoning Ordinance Clean-Up - Medical Marijuana

-In the O-1, Office-Institutional District, this ordinance removes "Medical Marijuana Testing Laboratory, as allowed by state law" from the list of Special Uses, and adds it to Permitted Uses, along with "Laboratories for research and testing, including Medical Marijuana Testing Laboratories, as allowed by state law, where all work is housed in buildings."
+Other Zoning Ordinance Clean-Up - Medical Marijuana: In the O-1, Office-Institutional District, this ordinance removes "Medical Marijuana Testing Laboratory, as allowed by state law" from the list of Special Uses, and adds it to Permitted Uses, along with "Laboratories for research and testing, including Medical Marijuana Testing Laboratories, as allowed by state law, where all work is housed in buildings."
+This treatment is consistent with the treatment for other laboratories already adopted by City Council, and reconciles this language with other existing language.

-In the C-1, Local Commercial District, Medical Marijuana Testing Laboratories are specifically excluded from the Permitted Uses: "(a) Any use permitted in CO, except for Medical Marijuana Testing Laboratories as set forth in 423.1.2. (a)(4)."
+In the C-1, a permitted use is "(a) Any use permitted in CO."
+However, since the adoption of this category, CO has been amended to allow Medical Marijuana Testing Laboratories, whereas City Council has opted not to separately allow such uses to locate in C-1.
+Thus, an amendment to "(a) Any use permitted in CO, except for Medical Marijuana Testing Laboratories as set forth in 423.1.2. (a)(4)" reconciles this treatment, and fully implements City Council's original intention.

-In the C-2, General Commercial District, Tier III Medical Marijuana Processor, and Medical Marijuana Research Facility, are specifically excluded from "Any Special Use permissible in C-1".
+A similar amendment is suggested in the C-2, General Commercial District, by adding Tier III Medical Marijuana Processor and Medical Marijuana Research Facility to the list of uses already excluded from "Any Special Use permissible in C-1".

-In the TC, Tourist Commercial District, "as allowed by state law" are added to the Tier I Medical Marijuana Processor and Tier II Medical Marijuana Processor, to be consistent with the language for those uses throughout the ordinance.
+Finally, a few scrivener's corrections have been identified for correction in the TC, Tourist Commercial District, where "as allowed by state law" is proposed to added to the references to Tier I Medical Marijuana Processor and Tier II Medical Marijuana Processor, in order to be consistent with the language for those uses throughout the ordinance.
 In addition, Special Uses is clarified by adding "in 424.2.2" which is the list of permissible uses in that district.